 Ruling interests in the region (a geopolitical perspective)

-Successful implementation and continued commitment to the peace process is now Mali’s main challenge, but the region remains restless.
-Burkina Faso has faced an uprising, violence in Libya and South Sudan still continues, Niger, Chad, Nigeria, Cameroon and the Central African Republic struggle with Boko Haram, and Algeria, Egypt and Tunisia are attempting to keep Libyan violence at bay.
-Such ongoing instability only creates risks and opportunities for regional relations as countries try to protect their interests.
-France accused Qatar of supporting extremist Islamist groups while leaked top secret reports reportedly have a Sudanese senior official stating, ‘We will not sacrifice our relations with the Islamists and Iran for a relation with the Saudis and the Gulf states.’
+Two years after the peace agreement was signed, continued commitment to the peace process and its successful implementation are Mali’s main challenges, but the region remains restless.
+Burkina Faso, Niger and Senegal face threats from violent Malian groups, violence in Libya and South Sudan continues, Niger, Chad, Nigeria, Cameroon and the Central African Republic struggle with Boko Haram, and Algeria and Tunisia are attempting to keep Libyan violence at bay.
+Such ongoing instability creates risks and opportunities for regional relations as countries try to protect their interests.

-From an international perspective, western powers relate to what they call the ‘arc of instability’ of which the Sahelian and Maghreb regions constitute a large part.
-European states hope to root the current exodus of migrants traveling through these regions towards Europe via its ancient desert trading routes.
-Western power security motives go beyond migration however.
-In 2012, a new uranium mineralized zone was identified in the north of Mali.
-It has been suggested that France’s early military intervention was largely related to unexploited natural resources as most of its current uranium comes from neighbouring Niger.
-Likewise, the Dutch government stated that natural resources in the region need to remain available to European industry and trade.
-Furthermore, the Netherlands and Sweden also hope to secure a seat in the UN Security Council with their support for MINUSMA.
-5 Beyond the western powers, China’s decision to deploy troops to both Mali and South Sudan can be seen as a sign of its increasing reliance on African natural resources.
+From an international perspective, Western powers refer to what they call the ‘arc of instability’, of which the Sahelian and Maghreb regions constitute a large part.
+European states hope to route the current exodus of migrants traveling through these regions towards Europe via its ancient desert trading routes.
+Western power security motives go beyond migration, and may be related to unexploited natural resources and political power struggles.
+Beyond the Western powers, China’s decision to deploy troops to both Mali and South Sudan can be seen as a sign of its increasing reliance on African natural resources.